brian-armstrong/yagi/README.md

 At the heart of this library is a full Rust implementation of [liquid-dsp](https://liquidsdr.org/), a DSP library originally written in C by Joseph Gaeddert.
 This library provides filters, signal modulation, mixing, error correction, and more.

-liquid-dsp has more than 1000 tests, all of which are now being implemented in Yagi.
+liquid-dsp has more than 1300 tests, all of which are now being implemented in Yagi.
 The current status of the rewrite and testing efforts can be found at [LIQUID_COMPAT.md](LIQUID_COMPAT.md).

-**Currently, approximately 65% of liquid-dsp's tests are passing in yagi.**
+**Currently, approximately 90% of liquid-dsp's tests are passing in yagi.** This rewrite currently targets liquid-dsp 1.6.0.

+Missing Modules:

+- Most of `framing`, `optim`, and `vector` are still unimplemented.
+- ASGRAM and SPWATERFALL `fft` objects
+- `fec_sumproduct`
+- The `examples`, `sandbox`, and `benchmarks` are unimplemented.

+Otherwise, everything else from liquid-dsp 1.6.0 should be present.
+More recent versions of liquid-dsp will be applied once the initial porting work is completed.

 ## Roadmap